Q: Can I designate my gift to benefit one or more of RRUW's affiliate agencies?

 • Participate as a Loaned Executive during the annual campaign and contribute your time and talent to assist our fundraising efforts.

-• Contact the Volunteer and Information Center and ask about local opportunities at www.clickvic.org
+• Contact HandsOn River Region, a United Way affiliate agency, and ask about local opportunities at www.handsonriverregion.org.

 Q: What if I feel forced to give at my workplace?